• Menu

 CHAIR: Eva-Maria Jackson 289-396-5176

-COMMITTEE: Joice Dunne, Laurie Coverdale, Jen Krebsz, Barbara Robertson
+COMMITTEE: Joice Dunne, Laurie Coverdale, Jen Krebsz, Barbara Robertson, Rebecca Richardson

 Rules and Regulations:

-• Entry tages to be securely fastened to all exhibits
+• Entry tags to be securely fastened to all exhibits

-• All exhibits should be in clear plastic bags on a mostly white disposable plate, with the exception of pies.
+• All exhibits should be in clear plastic bags on mostly white disposable plates unless otherwise stated

 Special prizes: